Kathoey: Representation in cinema

 Kathoeys began to gain prominence in the cinema of Thailand during the late-1980s.
 The depiction at first was negative by showing kathoeys suffering bad karma, suicide, and abandoned by straight lovers.
 Named by the Thai cinema scholar Oradol Kaewprasert, The First Wave of Thai Queer Cinema was a wave of films that depicted stories focused solely on queer storylines.
 One of these films include The Last Song (1985) directed by Pisal Akkrasenee, the first ever Thai film to have a kathoey actress as the lead role.
 The main character, Somying, was named after the actress portraying her, Somying Daorai, the name meaning "a proper woman" in Thai.
 The film director, Pisal Akkrasenee, had stated he wanted the film to portray the tragic experience of being kathoey in Thailand.

 Independent and experimental films contributed to defying sexual norms in gay cinema in the 1990s.
 The 2000 film The Iron Ladies, directed by Yongyoot Thongkongtoon, depicted a positive portrayal of an almost entirely kathoey volleyball team by displaying their confidence.
 In 2003, the film Beautiful Boxer, directed by Ekachai Uekrongtham, told the story of a famous kathoey Maui Thai fighter named Parinya Charoenphol.
 The film was referenced in the book Movies and Mental Illness: Using Films to Understand Psychopathology for the film's focus and commentary on gender dysphoria.
-The rising middle-class in Bangkok and vernacular queer culture made the mainstream portrayal of kathoeys more popular on television and in art house cinemas.
-Leading to the creation of a sub-genre in Thai cinema called Kathoey-films.
+The rising middle-class in Bangkok and vernacular queer culture made the mainstream portrayal of kathoeys more popular on television and in art house cinemas, leading to the creation of a sub-genre in Thai cinema called Kathoey-films.

 Miss Tiffany's Universe

-Feminine beauty in Thailand allowed transgender people to have their own platform where they are able to challenge stereotypes and claim cultural recognition.
-Miss Tiffany's Universe is a beauty contest opened to all transgender women.
+Feminine beauty in Thailand allowed transgender people to have their own platform where they can challenge stereotypes and claim cultural recognition.
+Miss Tiffany's Universe is a beauty contest open to all transgender women.
 Beginning in 1998, the pageant takes place every May in Pattaya, Thailand.
 With over 100 applicants, the pageant is considered to be one of the most popular transgender pageants in the world.
 Through beauty pageants, Thailand has been able to promote the country's cosmetic surgery industry, which has had a massive increase in medical tourism for sex reassignment surgery.
-According to the Miss Tiffany's Universe website, the live broadcast attracts record of fifteen million viewers.
+According to Miss Tiffany's Universe website, the live broadcast attracted a record of fifteen million viewers.
 The winner of the pageant receives a tiara, sash, car, and a grand prize of 100,000 baht (US$3,000), equivalent to an annual wage for a Thai factory worker.
 The assistant manager director, Alisa Phanthusak, stated that the pageant wants kathoeys to be visible and to treat them as normal.
 It is the biggest annual event in Pattaya.

 Transgender beauty contests are found in the countryside at village fairs or festivals.
 All-male revues are common in gay bars in Bangkok and as drag shows in the tourist resort of Pattaya.